rainshowerLabs/sothis/README.md

 ## Why the name?

-Sothis is known as the creator and God of Fódlan, with the ability to rewind time in Fire Emblem: Thee Houses.
+Sothis is known as the creator and God of Fódlan in Fire Emblem: Thee Houses.
+She has the ability to rewind time at will.